 Smaller Company Risk: The general risks associated with debt instruments or equity securities are particularly pronounced for securities issued by companies with small market capitalizations.
 Small capitalization companies involve certain special risks.
 They are more likely than larger companies to have limited product lines, markets or financial resources, or to depend on a small, inexperienced management group.
 Securities of smaller companies may trade less frequently and in lesser volume than more widely held securities and their values may fluctuate more sharply than other securities.
 They also may have limited liquidity.
-These securities may therefore be more vulnerable to adverse developments than securities of larger companies, and a Client's account may have difficulty purchasing or selling securities positions in smaller companies or less market interest in their securities as compared to larger companies.
+These securities may therefore be more vulnerable to adverse developments than securities of larger companies, and a Client's account may have difficulty purchasing or selling securities positions in smaller companies at prevailing market prices.
+Also, there may be less publicly available information about smaller companies or less market interest in their securities as compared to larger companies.
 Companies with medium-sized market capitalizations may have risks similar to those of smaller companies.